apita1423/whiskers-n-whole-beans/README.md

 - To set up a live feed of the cat area.
 - Add a coffee page to the website - a coffee section was thought of in the wireframes, but it was a lot for my knowledge at the time and actual time.
 [Cafe Wireframe](/assets/wireframes-images/cafe-page-wireframe.png)
 - Add a newsletter for updates on the cats or when cats are adopted - this was also part of my ideas at the beginning, but again knowledge and time.
 - In the book here section, add a Manage Your Reservation.
-A customer would be able to create an account sign-in and cancel their reservation or if they would need to rescedule - this was also an idea that I had at the beginning, but same issue as above.
+A customer would be able to create an account sign-in and cancel their reservation or if they would need to reschedule - this was also an idea that I had at the beginning, but same issue as above.
 [Book Here Wireframe](/assets/wireframes-images/book-here-wireframe.png)
-- I would like for the picture of the "cats" in the gallery, when a user hovers over them, they turn to reveal information on the cats.
+- I would like for the picture of the "cats" in the gallery, when a user hovers over them, they turn to reveal information of the cats.
 I had this idea, as well, from the beginning, but again same issue as above.
 [Cats Page Wireframe](/assets/wireframes-images/cats-page-wireframe.png)
 - I know many of the future implementaions were ideas that I thought of from the beginning, but my knowledge is not there yet.
 As my knowledge grows I would like to test them on this project.

 ### Accessibility
-With every image and icon used throughout Whiskers N Whole Beans I have added an aria-label or an alt attribute.
+With every image and icon used throughout Whiskers N Whole Beans, I have added an aria-label or an alt attribute.
 I tried to use colour that was not to bright or light.
 The font is readable, but I do feel for future projects, I would do more research on what fonts are more accessible.

 The desktop version for Lighthouse gave great numbers, but the mobile was not the greatest for Performance (image below).
 I would like to work on that and see what I can do to make that better.
 I used WAVE for the contrast, which gave back 0 errors (image below).